Who is Jonathan Pentland? South Carolina Army drill sergeant charged in viral altercation with Black man

 In the viral video, Pentland’s wife can be heard accusing the man of picking a fight with "some random young lady" nearby, a claim he denies.

 The Pentlands have not responded to multiple Fox News requests for comment.
-Information on whether the he had retained a defense attorney was not immediately available.
+Information on whether he had retained a defense attorney was not immediately available.

 According to an incident report, an unnamed "White female" asked Pentland to confront the man, who was then walking on the sidewalk outside his home in The Summit, a community northeast of Columbia, S.C.